nodejs/node/doc/api/vm.md

 * Returns: {Object} contextified object.

-If given a `contextObject`, the `vm.createContext()` method will [prepare that object][contextified] so that it can be used in calls to [`vm.runInContext()`][] or [`script.runInContext()`][].
+If given a `contextObject`, the `vm.createContext()` method will [prepare that object][contextified] and return a reference to it so that it can be used in calls to [`vm.runInContext()`][] or [`script.runInContext()`][].
 Inside such scripts, the `contextObject` will be the global object, retaining all of its existing properties but also having the built-in objects and functions any standard